May 17, 2017

 When she started PathwayConnect, she had to go to the library every day to do her schoolwork.
 She also tried to keep up with her assignments by using her phone.
 Despite her difficulties, she pressed forward.
 After some time, she was able to save enough money to purchase a computer.
 My wife and I were amazed as week after week she came to the gatherings prepared and ready to share.
 Now that she has finished PathwayConnect, she is working in a law office and is moving forward to get a bachelor’s degree through BYU-Idaho.

 Last but not least, I would like to share the story of Stanley Rimer, a young man who left PathwayConnect for a while after the second semester when he got married and he and his wife had a little baby.

 After leaving the program, his life challenges only seemed to increase.
 He decided to re-enroll and complete his last semester.
 Although he wished he would have finished the first time, he was so thrilled to complete the program, and so were we.
 He was able to move forward and get an affordable education.
 Now he continues to grow, and we are very proud of the progress he has made.

 Don’t Give Up

-One thing all these stories have in common is when the students were faced with difficulties and trials, they did not give up on their goals to get an education.
-Though hard work, dedication, and sometimes a little help they learned, grew, and overcame.
+One thing all these stories have in common is that when the students were faced with difficulties and trials, they did not give up on their goals to get an education.
+Through hard work, dedication, and sometimes a little help, they learned, grew, and overcame.

 My wife and I love the dedication that PathwayConnect students exhibit when working toward their goals.
 We all face trials at one time or another in our lives, but just like the students in the stories, I promise it gets better if we don’t give up.

-Elder James Tindall and his wife, Deborah, finished their Pathway missionary service on 1 May 2016 after serving in Taylorsville, Utah for 3 years.
+Elder James Tindall and his wife, Deborah, finished their missionary service on May 1, 2016, after serving in Taylorsville, Utah, for 3 years.